Introduction And History

 - To develop a centre for research on issues facing the Malaysian Church.

 As of October 1984, the seminary has been accredited by the Association for Theological Education in South East Asia (ATESEA) to grant the Bachelor of Theology, the Bachelor of Divinity, and the Master of Divinity degrees.
-To-date, the Master of Ministry, the Doctor in Ministry as well as Master of Theology are accredited by the Association for Theological Education in South East Asia (ATESEA).
+In November 1994, we were accepted as a participating school of the South East Asia Graduate School of Theology (SEAGST) which also offers the Master of Theology degree.
+In 2010, STM is also a member of the ATESEA Theological Union (ATU) which offers the Doctor of Theology degree.
+In 2012, the Master of Theology degree is also accredited by ATESEA.
+This means that degrees granted by the seminary have international acceptance.